Bhryee/Point-and-Learn/README.md

 <h2>Sprint Retrospective</h2>

-- Sprint Retrospective: The user interface design was reviewed on Figma; sections to be updated (e.g., Menu Page, Settings Page, Profile Page, Example Pages) and new screens to be added were identified.
+- The user interface design was reviewed on Figma; sections to be updated (e.g., Menu Page, Settings Page, Profile Page, Example Pages) and new screens to be added were identified.
 - The updates to be made on the frontend side, developed using Flutter, were defined.
 - Coding tasks were distributed among team members.
 - Firebase was selected for backend development and data management.